 Major League Baseball has seen some pretty crazy things happen on-field over the last century.
-From the Chicago Black Sox fixing the 1919 World Series to Dock Ellis’ LSD no-hitter and 10-cent beer night in Cleveland, MLB is just a timeline of ridiculousness.
+From the Chicago Black Sox fixing the 1919 World Series to Dock Ellis' LSD no-hitter to 10-cent beer night in Cleveland, MLB is just a timeline of ridiculousness.

 So why the need for an R2-D2 calling balls and strikes or determining safe or out on plays?

-Look no further than Detroit Tigers pitcher Armando Galarraga’s near perfect game on June 10, 2010, at Comerica Park.
-It’s dubbed the “Imperfect Game” or the “28-out Perfect Game” because of a critical blown call on umpire Jim Joyce’s part.
+Look no further than Detroit Tigers pitcher Armando Galarraga's almost perfect game on June 10, 2010, at Comerica Park.
+It's dubbed the "Imperfect Game" or the "28-out Perfect Game" because of a critical blown call on umpire Jim Joyce's part.

-Armando Galarraga Near-Perfect Game
+Armando Galarraga's Near-Perfect Game

 Indians shortstop Jason Donald bounced a ground ball with two outs in the ninth inning to first baseman Miguel Cabrera, who flipped it to Galarraga covering first base.
 The pitcher clearly stepped on first base with the ball before Donald did, but first base umpire Jim Joyce called Donald safe.

 Galarraga, Cabrera and then-Tigers broadcasters Mario Impemba and Rod Allen were stunned.
 Watch the play from Fox Sports Detroit, and you will be too:

 MLB began rolling in replay challenges for the first time during the 2014 season, which meant Joyce's call on the grounder years prior stood.
 There was nothing Galarraga or the Tigers could do about it.
 A franchise that has existed since 1901 was stripped of its first perfect game.